otvam/pypeec/paper.md

 40.68\ MHz ISM band. \autoref{fig:performance} shows the ratio between the AC and DC current densities, the relative error on the extracted impedance, and the computational cost.
-The number of degrees of freedom represents the number of unknowns for the PEEC problem.
+The number of degrees of freedom represents the number of unknowns for the PEEC problem (dense equation system).
 The computational cost is evaluated with an AMD\ EPYC\ 7543\ CPU (without GPUs).

 ![(a)\ Ratio between the AC and DC current densities. (b)\ Relative error on the extract equivalent resistance and the inductance. (c)\ Wall clock time